jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

 The `unsafe` standard library package defeats this memory safety.
 With `unsafe.Pointer`, we can create a pointer of arbitrary type.
 The compiler can't and won't enforce safety measures on this type of pointer.

-In this first of a four-part series on practically exploiting unsafe.Pointer usage, we will cover the possibilities that come with `unsafe.Pointer` and look at a first potential vulnerability: an information leakage.
+In this first of a four-part, weekly series on practically exploiting unsafe.Pointer usage, we will cover the possibilities that come with `unsafe.Pointer` and look at a first potential vulnerability: an information leakage.